Home โ€บ Interests โ€บ Adventure Travel

 8. Cook County, Minnesota, USA

 You don’t have to go to Alaska or Scandinavia to enjoy the Aurora Borealis.
 Cook County in Minnesota is also a great place for viewing.
-The best places to see the northern lights are Beaver Bay, Grand Marais, and Lutsen.
+The best places to see the Northern Lights are Beaver Bay, Grand Marais and Lutsen.

-From September to May, if you are lucky to have a clear sky without moonlight, you can see a fantastic dance of lights in the sky above Minnesota.
+From September to May, if you are lucky enough to have a clear sky without moonlight, you can see a fantastic dance of lights in the sky above Minnesota.

-When you are in Cook County, take some time to explore Lake Superior, hike the Eagle Mountain, and see a waterfall in Grand Portage State Park.
+When you are in Cook County, take some time to explore Lake Superior, hike Eagle Mountain, and see a waterfall in Grand Portage State Park.

 9. Kangerlussuaq, Greenland